lunofono/legal-docs/privacy.md

 # Privacy Policy

-Last Updated: October 29, 2020.
+Last Updated: March 18, 2021.

-Lunofono is just me, Leandro Lucarella.
+**Lunofono** is developed and maintained by Leandro Lucarella.
 I'm an independent developer/software engineer.
-If you find anything that is wrong or you don't like, don't hesitate to contact me to luca-lunofono-privacy@llucax.com.
+Please note that this project is just a hobby, if you find anything that is wrong or you don't like, please contact me to privacy@lunofono and I'll be very happy to address it and fix it as soon as possible.

 ## App privacy policy